 - Formal application to the School of Nursing is required.
 Applications, including both University and School of Nursing applications may be accessed on the School of Nursing website.
 Application deadlines for the Traditional Program are January 15 for fall admission and May 31 for spring admission.
-The deadline for FastBacc Program admission is November 1st (Applications must be submitted by 11:59 p.m.
+The deadline for FastBacc Program admission is January 15th (Applications must be submitted by 11:59 p.m.
 Eastern Standard Time).
-Fall admission is restricted to Baylor University students who have completed at least 33 credit hours on the Waco campus.
-Transfer students are not eligible for Fall admission.
+Fall admission is restricted to Baylor University students who have completed at least 30 credit hours in residence on the Waco campus.
+Transfer students are not eligible for Fall admission

 - Required lower division courses must be completed during the full academic semester prior to admission.
 For example, for fall admission courses must be completed by the end of the preceding spring semester.

 - A minimum grade of “C” (not “C-”) is mandatory in each required lower division course.
 Students must achieve a minimum cumulative GPA of 3.0 on all completed required lower division courses.
-The overall cumulative GPA and science GPA must be a 2.50 or higher for admission to the program.
-Applicants may only repeat a required lower division course one time.
+The overall cumulative GPA and science GPA must be a 2.75 or higher for admission to the program.
 Only the most recently completed course grade will count for admissions purposes.
 Students who fail the same required lower division course twice are not eligible to apply.

 - Applicants may only repeat a maximum of two required lower division courses.

 - The School of Nursing has adopted core performance standards for admission and progression within the major.
 The core performance standards identify behaviors which are essential to the responsibilities of a student nurse.
 These include, but are not limited to, psychomotor and sensory abilities, critical thinking, and communication skills.
 Students must sign the core performance document provided by the School of Nursing signifying that they are able to meet these standards and behaviors.